VimR – A Neovim GUI for macOS.

-I recently published some posts on the topic of Neovim on my blog.
-If you have used Vim so far, you probably also know MacVim , the GUI version of Vim.
+I recently published some posts about Neovim on my blog.
+If you’ve been using Vim, you’re probably familiar with MacVim, the GUI version of Vim.

-Since MacVim is based on Vim, you would have to maintain two configs or try to build a common Neovim config.
-Personally, I don’t find MacVim to be a really nice Mac application and it always feels a bit “dusty.”
+Since MacVim is based on Vim, you would need to maintain two separate configs or try to create a shared Neovim config.
+Personally, I don’t find MacVim to be a particularly appealing Mac app; it always feels a bit dated.

 VimR

-In addition to the standard functions of Neovim as a GUI, it offers a built-in file manager, a very nice overview of all open files (buffers), and a simple HTML and Markdown view of the document.
+Besides the standard Neovim GUI features, it offers a built-in file manager, a great overview of all open files (Buffers), and a simple HTML and Markdown view of the document.

-VimR is in use with about 30 open Markdown files.
+VimR in action with about 30 open Markdown files.

-Especially the Markdown preview cannot keep up with the plugin I use, as it only knows rudimentary Markdown commands.
+The Markdown preview, in particular, can’t match the plugin I use since it only knows basic Markdown commands.
 But it’s a start.
-A better option is the Markdown preview contained in my plugins.
+A better option is the Markdown preview included in my plugins.

 Installation